 When you taste your next pasta e fasioi (pasta and bean soup) in Venice just recall that this dish is a wonderful reminder of the flavors of the Fifth Season.

 It’s also our favorite time in Venice to harvest herbs and dry them, especially lavender and thyme from the garden.
 We collect them in bundles hung up to dry in a protected space on the roofed terrace.

 For this reason the herbs take on the salty breeze which gives them a special flavor.
 Ideal to make syrup from, especially the curative types.
 We have a few wonderful recipes that really help fight the flu, coughs and colds.
 In Venice you must expect an extra dose of humidity in fall which makes you catch seasonal colds much easier.
 We’ve developed a few extra strong remedies, though 🙂

 We also make canned tomatoes (pomodori pelati) in late August.
-There’s so much to choose from these days at the Rialto Market, irresistible to try out old recipes and experiment with new ones.
-Stay tuned, there’s more to come!7
+There’s so much to choose from these days at the Rialto Market, irresistible to enact old recipes and experiment with new ones.
+Stay tuned, there’s more to come soon !